pyvista/pyvista/docs/index.rst

 papers as well as a supporting module for other mesh dependent Python modules.

-Want to test drive ``vtki``?
+Want to test-drive ``vtki``?
 Check out our live examples on MyBinder:

 .. image:: https://mybinder.org/badge_logo.svg
    :target: https://mybinder.org/v2/gh/vtkiorg/vtki-examples/master